These guides are AI-generated educational summaries — not legal or medical advice.

 Minimizing functional impact with phrases like 'I manage' or 'I push through it'

-Why: These phrases signal to the examiner that your condition does not significantly limit your functioning, which is often inaccurate.
+These phrases signal to the examiner that your condition does not significantly limit your functioning, which is often inaccurate.
 Veterans frequently understate their impairment due to military culture and stoicism.

-Do this instead: Replace minimizing language with accurate functional descriptions: 'Managing my symptoms requires significant accommodations - I take prescription medication daily, change absorbent materials up to 8 times per day during heavy cycles, and have missed 15 days of work this year because my symptoms are not adequately controlled.'
+Instead: Replace minimizing language with accurate functional descriptions: 'Managing my symptoms requires significant accommodations - I take prescription medication daily, change absorbent materials up to 8 times per day during heavy cycles, and have missed 15 days of work this year because my symptoms are not adequately controlled.'

 Impact: All rating levels - functional impact language directly shapes the examiner's narrative and the rater's decision